loresoft/EntityFrameworkCore.Generator/docs/index.md

 ## Download

-The Entity Framework Core library is available on nuget.org via package name `EntityFrameworkCore.Generator`.
+The Entity Framework Core Generator tool is available on nuget.org via package name `EntityFrameworkCore.Generator`.

 To install EntityFrameworkCore.Generator, run the following command in the console